Drag13/articles/DotnetCI/short.md

-# Continuous Integration with three steps - build, test, deploy
+# Free Continuous Integration for your GitHub project with three easy steps - build, test, deploy

 Hi guys!
 Today we will learn how to setup Continuous Integration process for our own GitHub repository.
 This is very easy and even free.
 You will need